Ayrton-Machado/Ayrton-Machado/README.md

 ## 👨‍💻 About Me

-I'm a full-stack developer passionate about building useful, secure, and performance-driven web applications, constantly exploring new tools and paradigms — from **CI/CD** to **cybersecurity** and even **AI-powered systems**.
+I'm a developer passionate about building useful, secure, and performance-driven web applications, constantly exploring new tools and paradigms with **AI-powered systems**.

 - 🔍 **Going deep** - Mastering fundamentals and system design
 - 🛠️ **Building to last** - Writing maintainable, scalable code